dehezhang2/Notes/3103/CS3103_Operating_System.md

   * Process Identification: Each process is assigned a unique numeric identifier. (`pid`)

-    * Many of the tables controlled by the OS may use process identifiers to **cross-reference process tables**(relationship relation), e.g., memory tables may be organized to provide **a map of main memory with an indication of which process is assigned to each region** (process ID -> memory block)
+    * Cross reference: Many of the tables controlled by the OS may use process identifiers to **cross-reference process tables**(relationship relation), e.g., memory tables may be organized to provide **a map of main memory with an indication of which process is assigned to each region** (memory block <-> process identification -> process)
-    * When processes **communicate with one another**, the process identifier informs the OS of the **destination of a particular communication**
+    * Inter-process communication:  When processes **communicate with one another**, the process identifier informs the OS of the **destination of a particular communication**
-    * When processes are allowed to create other processes, identifiers **indicate the parent and descendants** of each process
+    * Reference to parent process: When processes are allowed to create other processes, identifiers **indicate the parent and descendants** of each process

   * Process State Information: Consists of processor registers' content

     * User-visible registers
     * **Control and status** registers
       * Program counter: address of the next instruction
-      * Program status word(PSW)
+      * Program status word (PSW)
         * Condition codes: result of the **most recent arithmetic or logical operation** (e.g., sign, zero, carry, equal, overflow)
         * Status information: e.g. **interrupt enabled/disabled flags, execution mode**
-      * Stack pointers (need to back to the orignal stack pointer)
+      * Stack pointers (need to back to the original stack pointer)

   * Process Control Infromation: The additional information needs by the OS to control and coordinate the various active processes

-    * Process **state**
+    * Process **state** (block / suspend)
     * Priority
     * Scheduling-related info
     * Waiting event (for blocked process)